Dolly505/Social-App/README.md

 # Social App

-It is a graduate project to create a native mobile application with Android with full-fledged social features.
-It is interact with a server hosted in the cloud
+Implemented native mobile application with Android with full-fledged social features.
+It interacts with a server hosted in the cloud

 This is Node JS server that is used to provide REST API to the android application.